food-drink

 La Terraza de la Alcazaba (Batik)

-Arrive early because the best seats go fast.
+Arrive before sunset to claim a spot facing the fortress.
+The best seats go fast.

 Budget-Friendly Rooftop Bars

 You don't need to spend a fortune for sunset views in Malaga.
-If you're watching your budget, check out our cheap eats guide too.
+If you're watching your budget, the cheap eats guide for Malaga is worth reading alongside this one.

 Terraza Oasis (La Terraza San Telmo)